 At the halfway point in progressing toward the Ministry Certificate, students who have maintained a B average (3.0 GPA) may be invited, with the recommendation of a faculty member, to pursue master’s-level study in a particular master’s degree program.
 Students who do not maintain a B average and are not interested in pursuing further study will be awarded the Ministry Certificate.

 The Ministry Certificate is a 16-unit program of study which initiates the process of theological education for those without an undergraduate degree, but who are leading churches and community ministries.
 In the program, you will be exposed to a Gateway Course (2 units) followed by seven courses (14 units) from the B. H. Carroll core.

 |Course Title||Course Number||Credits|

 |Christian Theology (Choose 1)||FHBTH—5111, 5112, 5113||2|

 |Christian Heritage (Choose 1)||FHCHS—5111, 5112, 5113||2|

 Cost per Unit

 Dr. Tomlin oversees the Faith & Heritage Cluster at B.H.
 Carroll.
 He previously served as one of the founding administrators of the University of North Texas at Dallas and as associate professor in the Rawlings School of Divinity at Liberty University.
-Dr. Tomlin has also studied at Baylor University and at Boston University’s Institute on Culture, Religion, and World Affairs.
+Dr. Tomlin has also studied at Baylor University and at Boston University’s Seminary on Culture, Religion, and World Affairs.
 He has published more than 100 opinion editorials and 1,000 news stories on religion and public affairs.

 Phone: (972) 580-7600, Ext.
 23